drewm27/speakerrankings/top-recommended-auxinput.md

 title: Best Bluetooth Speakers With Aux Input in 2025
 comments: true
 cover-img: "/assets/img/uboomx.jpg"
-share-description: Discover top-rated Bluetooth speakers with aux input.
-Expertly ranked for sound quality, versatility & budget so you can plug in any device for high-fidelity audio."
+share-description: "Explore the top-recommended portable Bluetooth speakers with aux (3.5 mm) input.
+Expert-ranked for sound quality, value & versatile wired connectivity"
 ---

 This page summarizes the best sounding portable Bluetooth speakers out of the 363 ranked on this website.
 Last updated on 11/18/2025.
 The suggestions in this section are biased towards value speakers with a neutral frequency response.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)